 Materials

-To measure the amount of views and choices of faces that participants made, a programme was ran on MATLAB.
+To measure the amount of views and choices of faces that participants made, a programme was run on MATLAB.
 This programme contained a database consisting of colour photos of 90 faces, which were used to create the face-rating task.
 The ratings for each face were compared to a computational model which uses an algorithm to learn about each sequence and make the optimal choice that each participant should ideally make.
 This model, that was put forward in the secretary problem (Ferguson, 1989), works by looking through 37% of options to get an idea of the quality thus far.
 The model then suggests that you pick the next person that is above the quality so far as this has been worked out to be the best that you can do.
 For the behavioural measure of risk, a computerised lottery-choice decision task was used (Holt and Laury, 2002).
 This task consists of two columns with different likelihoods of winning money on either side (see table 1 for illustration).
 On the left side, the amounts of money available to win were much closer together (£2.10 or £1.60), making this side the much safer option as participants are less likely to lose money.
 On the right side, participants could win either £3.20 or £0.10, thus making it much riskier to go for this side as they have the potential to receive less money.
 However, the likelihood of winning each amount of money increases/ decreases as you move up the line.
 For example, at the bottom there is 100% chance of winning £2.10 or 90% of winning £0.10 on the other side, thus all participants will choose to stick to the left side.
 These decrease in 10% increments as you move up the line, so that at the end participants are shown a 90% chance of receiving £1.60 or 100% chance of receiving £3.20, which means all participants will switch to the right side.
 Those who are more risk-taking are likely to switch to option B at an earlier point that those who are more risk-averse.

 Table 1: Lottery-Choice Decision Task (Holt and Laury, 2002).